Optometry Vs Physiotherapy: Scopes & Salary

 OptometryPhysiotherapy

-Bachelors in Optometry (B.Optom)B.Sc OptometryDiploma in Optometry/Ophthalmic TechnologyMasters in Optometry (M.Optom)Master of Science in OptometryBachelor of Physiotherapy (BPT)B.Sc in PhysiotherapyDiploma in PhysiotherapyMaster of Physiotherapy (MPT)Doctor of Physiotherapy (DPT)
+Bachelors in Optometry (B.Optom)B.Sc OptometryDiploma in Optometry/Ophthalmic TechnologyMasters in Optometry (M.Optom)Master of Science in OptometryBachelor’s in Optometry (B.Optom)B.Sc OptometryDiploma in Optometry/Ophthalmic TechnologyMasters in Optometry (M.Optom), Master of Science in Optometry

 The major difference is that while numerous colleges across India offer physiotherapy programs, only a handful of reputed institutes currently provide optometry education.
-For both streams, students can pursue bachelor’s and master’s degrees before specialising further.ย
+For both streams, students can pursue bachelor’s and master’s degrees before specialising further.

 Skills Required